All emergencies

 Parts of the India-Pakistan border have a high risk of:

-Curfews and restrictions have been imposed in parts of Manipur following violent demonstrations, resulting in casualties.
+Curfews, roadblocks and restrictions have been imposed in parts of Manipur.
 Security agencies have increased their presence in the region.
-Mobile data, internet and transport services continue to be affected.
+Mobile data, internet and transport services have been affected.
 Further restrictions may be imposed at short notice.
-If you are in Manipur, you should consider leaving if it's safe to do so.
-Monitor local media for updates, follow the advice of local authorities and take official warnings seriously.
+If you're in Manipur, you should consider leaving if it's safe to do so.
+Check local media for updates, follow advice of local authorities and take official warnings seriously.

-The north-eastern states of Nagaland and Assam, except Guwahati city, have a high risk of:
+The north-eastern states of Nagaland have a high risk of:

 Public protests and events that draw large groups of people can turn violent.

-Violent protests and demonstrations occur from time to time.
+Violent protests and demonstrations may occur.
 They can happen with little or no warning.

-Many people have died due to civil unrest and communal violence in India.
+Many people have died due to civil unrest and communal violence.

 Triggers for demonstrations include: